romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 **GitLab's take on Ruby**

 A while back, GitLab has shared their development story about Ruby on Rails.
-GitLab which is (arguably) the second most popular repository ‘storage’?
-In the world, is using Ruby on Rails for its backend.
+GitLab which is (arguably) the second most popular repository ‘storage’ in the world, is using Ruby on Rails for its backend.
 GitLab CEO Sid Sijbrandij stated that opting for RoR was a great choice.
 He said that the ecosystem has allowed them to shape a lot of functionality at a high quality and is still without par.

 It wasn’t all that great.
 The development team run into some challenges.
 They overcame the performance issues by rewriting some parts of code in Go and using Vue framework.